Shaggy13spe/gitflow4code/README.md

 ### What's included
 * Initialize a repository with default or custom values for branch naming (i.e. 'develop', 'master', 'feature/', etc)
-* Start/Finish Feature branches from develop, or from other feature branch bases
+* Start/Finish Feature branches from "development", or from other branch bases
-* Start/Finish Release branches
+* Start/Finish Release branches from "development", or from other branch bases
-* Start/Finish Hotfix branches
+* Start/Finish Hotfix branches from "production", or from other branch bases
 * Get the status of a git repository

 #### Dependencies